seghil/OpenCavity/opencavity/Docs/before_starting.rst

 New to python?
 -------------------

-The easiest way to install `python2.7 <https://www.python.org/download/releases/2.7/>`_  on windows and all the needed dependencies is to install one of the scientific Phython bundles such as `anaconda <http://continuum.io/downloads>`_ or `pythonxy <https://code.google.com/p/pythonxy/>`_  which come with the most popular python packages for scientific and engineering (numerical computations, data analysis and data visualization...).
+The easiest way to install `python2.7 <https://www.python.org/download/releases/2.7/>`_  on windows and all the needed dependencies is to install one of the scientific Python bundles such as `anaconda <http://continuum.io/downloads>`_ or `pythonxy <https://code.google.com/p/pythonxy/>`_  which come with the most popular python packages for scientific and engineering (numerical computations, data analysis and data visualization...).
 Both python distributions come with `spyder <https://code.google.com/p/spyderlib/>`_ a (Matlab-like) interactive development editor for python.
 This is the simplest way to have a working environment out of the box, otherwise you will have to install every single package separately:

      - `python2.7 <https://www.python.org/download/releases/2.7/>`_